Skip to content

 Call command from another command

-Commands are inherently async, so we need to syncify the async foo (or declare the current function as async and await foo, see Sync vs Async)
+Commands are inherently async, so we need to syncify the async lights_off (or declare the current function as async def and await it directly, see Async Commands below).

 Simple